AsahiLinux/docs/Glossary.md

 ### K
 * **kcOS**: OS with a custom kernel cache.
 * **Kernel cache**: A bundle of the kernel and its extensions, optionally encrypted.

+### L
+* LLB: Low Level Bootloader.
+The first-stage iBoot located in NOR, loaded by the SecureROM.
+It chainloads the second-stage iBoot on the OS Preboot partition.

 ### M
 * **Mux**: Multiplexer, a device that can connect one of several things to a single connection, such a switching one set of pins between USB, UART, and SWD modes.